eli-pavlov/vagrant-kubernetes-EZ/README.md

 ## :star2: About the Project
-The purpose of this project is to deploy a Wordpress server in the cloud as a microservice in an easy and automated way.
-It is not intended to be used in production environment since many features like security, high availablity and scaling are absent in this release.
-However it is a perfect base for a start or as a personal project.
+The purpose of this project is

 ## Chart architecture